bcho432/alumtest/docs/functional-design.md

 ## 1. System Overview

 ### 1.1 Purpose
-The Memory Vista platform is designed to provide a modern, scalable solution for creating and managing digital memorials.
+The Storiats platform is designed to provide a modern, scalable solution for creating and managing digital memorials.
 The system enables organizations to maintain profiles of their members, with rich media content, stories, and interactive features.

 ### 1.2 Core Functionality
 - Profile Management